-- 1. Fugaraa: Those who own property in excess of basic necessities but below the value of Nisab - 2.
+- 1. Fuqaraa: Those who own property in excess of basic necessities but below the value of Nisab - 2.
 Masakeen: Persons of extreme poverty who possess no wealth whatsoever - 3.
-Aamileen: (Zakat collector) According to Scholars, those persons who are appointed by an Islamic Government to collect Zakat.
-It is not necessary that this be a needy person - 4.
-Muallafatul Quloob: Those poor and needy persons who are given Zakat with the intention of solidifying their hearts because they may be recently converted to Islam or to help bring them closer to Islam - 5.
-Ar-Rigaab: Slaves whose masters have agreed to set them free on a payment of a fixed amount, Zakat may be used to purchase their freedom - 6.
-Al-Ghaarimeen: A person whose debts exceed his assets and his net assets (after deducting his liabilities) is below the Nisab limit - 7.
-Fi Sabeelillah: Those who are away from home in the path of Allah - 8.
-Ibnus-Sabeel: A traveler, who, whilst wealthy at his residence, is stranded and in need of financial assistance
+Aamileen: Employees appointed by Islamic Governments or Islamic Organizations to collect and distribute Zakat - It is not necessary that this be a needy person

+- 4. Muallafatul Quloob: Those persons who are given Zakat with the intention of solidifying their hearts because they may be recently converted to Islam or to help bring them closer to Islam - Ar-Riqaab: Those in bondage or captives

+This can be extended (Allah knows best) to those in modern forms of slavery, such as human trafficking, debt bondage, and contract slavery - Zakat may be used to purchase their freedom - Al-Ghaarimeen: A person whose debts exceed his assets and his net assets (after deducting his liabilities) are below the Nisab - 7.
+Fi Sabeelillah: Those striving for the sake of Allah - 8.
+Ibnus-Sabeel: A traveler who is stranded and in need of financial assistance

-Which Relatives Can and Can Not Receive Zakat?
+4.3 - Which Relatives Can and Can Not Receive Zakat?

-Zakat can be given to one's brother, sister, nephew, niece, paternal or maternal uncle, paternal or maternal aunt, father-in-law, motherin-law, step-grandfather, or step-grandmother provided they do not have Nisab.
+Zakat can be given to one's brother, sister, nephew, niece, paternal or maternal uncle, paternal or maternal aunt, fatherin-law, mother-in-law, step-grandfather, or step-grandmother provided they do not have Nisab.
 According to some narrations, relatives and neighbors have more rights on you to receive your Zakat.